jaipatel2003/jaipatel2003/README.md

 :writing_hand: I'm currently seeking internship/co-op positions for summer 2023

 ## Work Experience
-Summer 2022: Software and IT Intern with [MIT Lincoln Laboratory](https://www.ll.mit.edu/) :rocket:
+Summer 2022: Software and IT Intern at [MIT Lincoln Laboratory](https://www.ll.mit.edu/) :rocket:

 ## Communications
 Connect with me on [LinkedIn](https://www.linkedin.com/in/jai-c-patel-063a6a211/)!